 Through high school classes, students will gain experience utilizing a Google classroom.

-Because ProCom (and likely other high school classes) will utilize Google classrooms, students can count these classes towards the online learning experience graduation requirement.
+Because ProCom (and likely other high school classes) will use Google Classroom, students can count these classes toward the online learning experience graduation requirement.

 Health, Nutrition, and PE (1 credit)